McTavishLab/extensiphy/tutorial/extensiphy_tutoria.md

 2. Unzip and make sure all of the necessary programs are executable.
 3. Add all of the dependency programs to your computers PATH.

 Thats it!
-If you've done these steps, you can skip ahead to the sections where we start running Extensiphy (LINK).
+If you've done these steps, you can skip ahead to the sections where we start running Extensiphy.
 Using Extensiphy is limited to Linux at the moment.
 Using Ubuntu will ensure the smoothest performance.
 If you want to use another distro or another flavor of Debian, you'll have to make sure you install analogous one-liners and all that.
 You have been warned.

 ### Installation with Docker